May 26, 2023 Vas Nair

 Learning needs to be central to your strategy!

 A highly skilled workforce drives success.
 At the heart of this is getting the right people, with the right skills.
 To support them, the organization is responsible for establishing an environment that nurtures and encourages learning.
-Now, this doesn’t need to be super-complex; however a number of things must play together to make it work.
+Now, this doesn’t need to be super-complex; however, several things must play together to make it work.

 It starts at the top